-Manufactured Housing
+Manufactured Homes

-A portion of the information in this chapter was taken directly from Oklahoma Tax Commission Rules, Title 710, Chapter 10, Sub-chapter 9, Manufactured Housing.
-For additional reference material on ad valorem taxation of manufactured housing, see the OTC Manufactured Home Quick Reference Guide, Published January 2020, prepared by the Ad Valorem Division and refer to Oklahoma Statutes Titles 47 and 68.
+A portion of the information in this chapter was taken directly from Oklahoma Tax Commission Rules, Title 710, Chapter 60, Part 13 Manufactured Homes.
+Effective May 19, 2022 there was a transfer of these rules to Service Oklahoma and the information linked here is for informational purposes only.
+Additional reference material on ad valorem taxation of manufactured housing, see the OTC Manufactured Home Quick Reference Guide, Published January 2022, prepared by the Ad Valorem Division.

-On January 1 of each year, the County Assessor is responsible for listing and assessing all manufactured housing in the County Assessor's county either as real or personal property.
+On January 1 of each year, the County Assessor is responsible for listing and assessing all manufactured homes in the County Assessor's county either as real or personal property.
 According to Oklahoma statutes, manufactured housing means "a residential dwelling built in accordance with the National Manufactured Housing Construction and Safety Standards Act of 1974, 42 U.S.C., Section 5401 et. seq., and rules promulgated pursuant thereto and the rules promulgated by the Oklahoma Used Motor Vehicle and Parts Commission pursuant to Section 582 of title 47."

-47 O.S. § 1102(14, 16) A travel trailer, which is "any vehicular portable structure built on a chassis, used as a temporary dwelling for travel, recreational or vacation use, and, when factory-equipped for the road, shall have a body width not exceeding eight (8) feet and an overall length not exceeding forty (40) feet, including the hitch or coupling,."
+A travel trailer, which is "any vehicular portable structure built on a chassis, used as a temporary dwelling for travel, recreational or vacation use, and, when factory-equipped for the road, shall have a body width not exceeding eight (8) feet and an overall length not exceeding forty (40) feet, including the hitch or coupling,."